ThomasVelasquez/HangMan-App/README.md

 3-.
 You should play it!.

 4-.
-I really appreciate any recommendation!.
+I will really appreciate any recommendation!.